tychop/GitGulf/README.md

-    ggpr      : Prunes objects that are no longer reachable. ggc       : Clean up and optimize the local repositories. ggb BRANCH: Switch all repositories to a specified branch. ggd       : Switch all repositories to the development branch.
+    ggpr      : Prunes objects that are no longer reachable. ggc       : Clean up and optimize the local repositories. ggb BRANCH: Switch all repositories to a specified branch. ggm       : Switch all repositories to the main branch. ggd       : Switch all repositories to the development branch.
 ```